ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.enocean/README.md

 ## Teach-in
 - The process is documented with (short) step-by-step instructions in the adapter configuration.
 There you can Choose your device and the instructions will be displayed.
 Follow them.
-- Devices without possibility to teach-in to an other device (like Eltako Series 12 also known as Opus Green Net):
+- Devices without possibility to teach-in to another device (like Eltako Series 12 also known as Opus Green Net):
 They can be controlled with an virtual switch (F6-02-02): Open configuration and click add new device.
 Now choose X_Virtual as manufacturer and Switch as device, use ID fffffff0.
 Count up the last sign, 1-9 and a-f, for each new virtual switch.
 Click add device and close configuration.
 Then start teach-in on your device according to the manual, send command from virtual switch.